 And these LuminAID solar chargers have one added advantage: they have an integrated expandable lantern.
 Many families displaced by conflict or natural disaster are the most vulnerable to fire risk, high fuel costs, and dangerous fumes from unsafe light sources.
 Solar lanterns let these communities safely illuminate shelters, allow children to study at night, and bring comfort to those trying to recover.

-Find out how to get involved with sharing light with those in need, from Syria to Puerto Rico through LuminAID's Give Light Get Light program.
+Find out how to get involved with sharing light with those in need, from Syria to Puerto Rico through LuminAID's Give Light Program.

 Chatham House.
 “Heat, Light and Power for Refugees”